-Working capital loans help businesses invest in growing and marketing their businesses.
+Working capital funding help businesses invest in growing and marketing their businesses.

 4. New Business Opportunities

-A working capital loan can help you purchase new equipment, invest in training, or give you the resources you need to expand your business and take advantage of opportunities when they arise.
-Working capital loans can also allow you to take on projects that are a good investment in the long run but may not have an immediate payoff.
+A working capital funding can help you purchase new equipment, invest in training, or give you the resources you need to expand your business and take advantage of opportunities when they arise.
+Working capital funding can also allow you to take on projects that are a good investment in the long run but may not have an immediate payoff.

 5. Cash Cushion